 The District has a number of valued landscapes, habitats and species that need to be protected and enhanced.
-There are:
+There are :

-- 13 Sites of Special Scientific Interest (SSSI) - 50 Local Wildlife Sites (LWS) - 6 Local Nature Reserves (LNR) - Over 1,400 areas of ancient woodland covering over 5,200Ha. - Priority habitats found in Mid Sussex including ancient woodland, coastal & floodplain grazing marsh, deciduous woodland, ghyll woodland, lowland calcareous grassland, lowland fen, lowland heathland, lowland meadow, reedbed, traditional orchard, and wood-pasture & parkland.
+- 13 Sites of Special Scientific Interest (SSSI) - 50 Local Wildlife Sites (LWS) - 6 Local Nature Reserves (LNR) - Over 1,400 areas of ancient woodland covering over 5,200Ha.

-Whilst designated nature conservation sites and priority habitats are of significant value, the overall ecological network of habitats and species is important for biodiversity and nature recovery.
-The fragmentation of habitats and deterioration of the wider ecological network is a threat to biodiversity and nature recovery particularly in the context of climate change.
+Although the designated nature conservation sites are of significant value, the overall ecological network of habitats and species is important for biodiversity and nature recovery.
+The fragmentation of habitats and the wide ecological network is a threat to biodiversity and nature recovery particularly in the context of climate change.